ucsecurityteam/openapi-rpc-node/README.md

 `name`: It should contain the SERVICE_ID which we used to write in server.js.
 It will now be picked from this key.

 `main`: This should contain the controller file path.
-Here controller file is the file exporting a list of api name mapped to its corresponding handlers.
+Here controller file is the file exporting a list of API names mapped to its corresponding handlers.
 Refer here.
 Example: If the path for controller file is src/service/index.js, then 'main' should contain- "service/index".

 `service_type`: The `service_type` field is used to specify if the service is javascript or typescript, based on that we decide from where to pick the controller file (i.e. dist or src).